QuarkChain/QCEPs/QCEP/qcep-5.md

 #### Parameters

-1. `tokenId`, uint128 - id of the token to be minted
+1. `tokenId`, uint128 - ID of the token to be minted
 1. `amount`, uint256 - amount of the token to be minted

 #### Returns